Managing backups for your ONTAP systems

 1. From the BlueXP menu, select Protection > Backup and recovery.

-2. Click the Volumes tab to view the list of backed up volumes for Cloud Volumes ONTAP and on-premises ONTAP systems.
+2. Click the Volumes tab to view the list of backed up volumes for your Cloud Volumes ONTAP and on-premises ONTAP systems.

 A screenshot showing all the working environments and volumes that have backup files.